Cjayy77/DOA-Releases/README.md

 ## 🔗 Main Project
 Source code and documentation:
-[repo access restricted to authorized people only]
+[repo access restricted to authorized personel only]